Transition from Statistical to Hardware-Limited Scaling in Photonic Quantum State Reconstruction: Experimental results

-The idealized assumptions of the measurement process must be confronted with the reality of device imperfections and environmental decoherence.
-We must determine how these inevitable physical constraints alter the reconstruction landscape.
-Static hardware deviations introduce phase shifter distortions.
-The intended unitary transformation $U$ is physically realized as a perturbed product $UU_{c}$~\cite{strikis2023quantum}, where the coherent spectral distortion error $U_{c}$ represents a small unitary deviation from the identity.
+As detailed in Appendix~\ref{AppendixD}, integrating these microscopic fluctuations over the Haar measure rigorously separates the errors into two distinct macroscopic effects.
+The intended unitary transformation $U$ is physically realized as a perturbed product $UU_{c}$~\cite{strikis2023quantum}, where the static coherent spectral distortion $U_{c}$ represents the ensemble-averaged unitary deviation from the identity.
 This distortion modifies the measurement probabilities in the computational basis to

-Simultaneously, the system is subjected to decoherence, which drives the density matrix toward a maximally mixed state.
-Assuming uncorrelated external noise, this degradation is well-approximated phenomenologically by the depolarizing channel~\cite{Huang2020}:
+Simultaneously, the configuration-dependent temporal noise acting across the interferometric mesh is homogenized by the geometric symmetry of the Haar ensemble.
+This dynamic degradation converges strictly to a global depolarizing channel~\cite{Huang2020}:

 where the parameter $p$ quantifies the severity of decoherence.
 The combined impact of unitary imperfection and depolarization yields the effective measurement probabilities:

 If we keep on applying the standard reconstruction procedure to these corrupted statistics, the resulting intermediate term becomes